ע

 The noun παις (pais) means "little one" or "low one" in a rank sort of sense: subordinate or junior.
 It could be used to denote slaves (Matthew 8:6) or folks of lower social standing, but mostly it was utilized as the common word for child — yet a child in the sense of being of lower authority than a parent or master.
 The word for son in the legal sense (whether biological or adopted) is υιος (huios): an accepted son, a son by rank and status, as opposed to νοθος (nothos), which denotes a slave-born or bastard child.
 The word for servant in the sense of someone who does the master's bidding is δουλος (doulos) but our word παις (pais) describes a rung of the social ladder rather than a link in the chain of command.
 Our noun is used similar to old-fashioned English terms like "house-boy" or "bar-maid" which could very well describe old people of the servant class.

-Our noun παις (pais), meaning low one or junior, comes from the Proto-Indo-European root "pehw-", from which also come such words as foal, pauper, pony, poor, impoverished, pupil and puppet.
+Our noun παις (pais), meaning low one or junior, comes from the Proto-Indo-European root "pehw-", from which also come such words as foal, foul, pauper, pony, poor, impoverished, pupil and puppet.
 It's also closely related to the adjective παυρος (pauros), meaning feeble or little, from whence comes the name Paul, and which itself is related to the verb παυω (pauo), to stop (see below).

-Several familiar English compounds derive from our adjective: pediatrics, pedagogy, which all relate to children rather than to people of the working classes — and certainly not to feet, which is πους (pous) in Greek and stems from the Proto-Indo-European root ped-, meaning foot (hence one octopus, two octopodes).
+Several familiar English compounds derive from our adjective: pediatrics, pedagogy, which all relate to children rather than to people of the working classes — and certainly not to feet, which is πους (pous) in Greek and stems from the Proto-Indo-European root "ped-", meaning foot (hence one octopus, two octopodes).

 Our word occurs 24 times, see full concordance applied to both genders (Luke 8:51), and since there's no proper English equivalent of this term, it's not at all clear whether the centurion's pais was an old slave or a young child (Matthew 8:6), or that God called both Jesus and David his child or his servant (Matthew 12:18, Luke 1:69).